 WAGE SCHEDULE

 A. The following hourly rates shall be in effect.
-The hourly rates reflect a 2% increase in 2013, a 1.75% wage increase in 2014, a 1.75% increase in 2015 and a 2% increae in 2016.
+The hourly rates reflect a 2% increase in 2013, a 1.75% wage increase in 2014, a 1.75% increase in 2015 and a 2% increase in 2016.

 B. IN addition to the base rates shown, employees, Employees with 5 or more years of uninterrupted experience as a Foreman and/or as the Assistant Superintendent of Public Works with the Township of Stafford shall be entitled to an additional .60₡ per hour.